-Step 2: Identify your target audience
+2. Identify the target audience

-Stefanie has a particular passion around activism, and she has a hunch that activists could put mobile filmmaking to work at protests, rallies, and remote locales, where bulky, expensive audiovisual equipment might not be an option.
-She also has the sense that mobile filmmaking will appeal to influencers in the health and wellness scene, so she’s keeping her options open before deciding which audience has the most demand for her course.
+Because she also had a particular passion around activism, she had a hunch that activists could put mobile filmmaking to work at protests, rallies, and remote locales, where bulky, expensive audiovisual equipment might not be an option.
+She also had the sense that mobile filmmaking would appeal to influencers in the health and wellness scene.
+So she decided to keep her options open before deciding which audience has the most demand for her course.

 One way to test this is to write and promote separate blog posts targeting those audiences, and see which one garners the most attention and engagement.